lidofinance/dc4bc/HowTo.md

 Operation JSON was handled successfully, the result Operation JSON was saved to: /tmp/3086f09822d7ba4bfb9af14c12d2c8ef_2f217f58-a94f-47d8-b871-f35a15275184.json
 ```

+Encode result JSON file to QR GIF on the airgapped machine and show animation on the hot node machine.

-Then go to the node and run:
+Then go to the node, decode GIF to JSON and run:
 ```
 $ ./dc4bc_cli read_operation_result --listen_addr localhost:8080 /tmp/3086f09822d7ba4bfb9af14c12d2c8ef.json
 ```

-When all participants perform the necessary operations, the node will proceed to the next step:
+When all participants perform the necessary operations, ßthe node will proceed to the next step:
 ```
 [john_doe] message event_dkg_commit_confirm_received done successfully from john_doe
 ```